Post Summary: The Ultimate Northern Idaho Itinerary (Road Trip routes and more!)

 A hub for pretty much all summer sports, this lake provides ample opportunity to get out on the water and enjoy the sunshine.
 Here are some activities and suggestions in and around Priest Lake:

 Campgrounds: There are three sections of Idaho’s Priest Lake State Park: Dickensheet, Indian Creek, and Lionhead.
-Each provide exceptional camping opportunities to get outside and enjoy the great outdoors.
+Each provides exceptional camping opportunities to get outside and enjoy the great outdoors.
 If you want to see extensive reviews and photos of each campground (and find more camping in the area!) check out The Dyrt to read campground details.
 Download the pro version on your phone to explore places on the go too!